DETLIXX/book-habit-app/README.md

 Even after reading a few pages of _Atomic Habits_ (awesome book, even though I haven’t finished it), I couldn't keep my 20-minute daily reading routine going.

 So I thought: _Why not build my own simple app?_
 No subscriptions.
-No bloated features.
-Just a side project built in **3 days** – for myself, and for free.
+No bloated features, just for myself, and for free.

 ---